Fireweed Food Hub

 Food Hub Impacts

-Acting as an aggregator, we envision being a useful tool by which small to medium-scale, ecologically minded producers can gain increased market access at a lower labour cost to themselves.
+Acting as an aggregator, research shows that a Food Hub can be a useful tool by which small to medium-scale producers can gain increased access to regional wholesale markets at a lower labour cost to themselves, increasing efficiency and increased resiliency in the local food system.

-Working with community partners and stakeholders to conduct research and develop policy initiatives that increase food security and food sovereignty in Manitoba.
+A Food Hub can work with community partners and stakeholders to conduct research and develop policy initiatives that increase food security and food sovereignty in Manitoba.
+As a multi-stakeholder cooperative, our Food Hub will actively seek to engage with our members on policy work.

 Our Community Partners